davidmasp/cookiecutter-nf-dmp/{{cookiecutter.project_slug}}/docs/configuration.md

 nextflow run {{cookiecutter.github_user}}/{{cookiecutter.project_slug}} -profile slurm,conda
 ```

-The profiles can not be combined within types.
+The profiles can not be combined within types, only execution with
+environtments.

 ### Slurm